Growing Tomato crop nutrition advice

 -

-Field-grown tomatoes water requirement are approximately 16 to 24 acre-inches, while a protected crop might consume up to 40 acre-inches.
-Water requirement is high from transplanting to fruit setting.
-It peaks during early fruit development and is much lower during ripening.
-A minor water stress during the ripening stage could improve fruit firmness, sugar content, taste, and shelf-life, but may result in reduced fruit size.
+- Moisture Needs: Proper watering practices are crucial, particularly during transplanting, flowering, and early fruit development.
+Field-grown tomatoes require approximately 16 to 24 acre-inches of water for field production, with peak demand occurring from transplanting to fruit setting.
+Water requirements are highest during early fruit development and significantly lower during ripening.
+A minor water stress during ripening can enhance fruit firmness, sugar content, taste, and shelf-life, though it may reduce fruit size.

 Nutrient requirements